Phenomenology of a Fake Inert Doublet Model: One-loop renormalization of the trilinear Higgs boson vertex in the fIDM

 \section{One-loop renormalization of the trilinear Higgs boson vertex in the fIDM}

-In this Appendix we list the additional contributions to the self-energy diagrams $\Sigma$ and tadpole $T$ that determine the counterterm in Eq.~\eqref{eq:chhh} for the Higgs boson trilinear coupling.
+In this Appendix we list the additional contributions to the self-energy diagrams $\Sigma$ and tadpole $T$ that determine the oblique parameters in Sec.~\ref{sec:EWPT} and the counterterm in Eq.~\eqref{eq:chhh} for the Higgs boson trilinear coupling.
 In the on-shell renormalization scheme, following Ref.~\cite{Denner:1991kt}, the explicit expressions of the counterterms $\delta Z_e$, $\delta m_W^2$, $\delta s_W$, $\delta m_h^2$, $\delta Z_h$ and $\delta t$ are given by

 The self-energies $\Sigma(q^2)$ due to the additional scalars are given by

 New physics also shift the tree-level vacuum via the one-point diagrams $T$, entering the definition of $\delta t$ in the on-shell renormalization scheme, given by